ty-porter/RGBMatrixEmulator/README.md

 ### Configuration Options

 ```
 pixel_size             (Integer): Size of the emulated LED.
 Helpful for emulating large matrices on small screens.
 Actual window size is the matrix size scaled by pixel size.
 pixel_style            (String):  Style of the emulated LED.
 Supported pixel styles are "square" and "circle".
 Some display adapters do not support all options and will revert to a supported style.
 display_adapter        (String):  Display adapter for the emulator.
 See Display Adapters section for details.
+suppress_font_warnings (Boolean): Suppress BDF font parsing errors, such as for missing characters.
 browser                (Dict):    Additional configuration options for the "browser" display adapter.
 Does nothing for other adapters.
   port                 (Integer): Port for the rendering server to attach to.
 Example: http://localhost:8888
   target_fps           (Integer): Target frames per second.
 Higher values may lead to lower performance.
   fps_display          (Bool):    Display the FPS.
   quality              (Intger):  Value from 0 - 100 indicating the quality percentage for the rendered image.
 Higher values may lead to lower performance.
   image_border         (Bool):    Display a slight border around the rendered image.
   debug_text           (Bool):    Display debug text.
 ```
 Altering the `pixel_size` configuration will change how large the LEDs appear on your screen.
 This is helpful for emulating large matrices or on small screens.